stephanoulaa/final-project/notes.md

 ****SCHEDULE****

-9/17:
+9/18:
 -fix accuracy of alerts
--style: bit bag, alerts, apply rgba on header/footer 9/18:
+-how to save what's in wishlist
+9/19:
 -help deploying it